Graph of the Square Root of X: A Complete Guide to Understanding This Fundamental Function

 Why does the square root graph start at (0, 0)?

 The graph starts at the origin because √0 = 0.
-Since we cannot take the square root of negative numbers in the real number system, the graph cannot extend to the left of the y-axis, leaving (0, 0) as the starting point But it adds up..
+Since we cannot take the square root of negative numbers in the real number system, the graph cannot extend to the left of the y-axis, leaving (0, 0) as the starting point That's the part that actually makes a difference..

 Can the square root function produce negative outputs?